 The tramways eventually disappeared from the shed at św.
 Wawrzyńca Street in late 1950s and early 1960s, and the buildings left were used for bus workshops and warehouses.

 The whole shed complex, at both sides of Św.
 Wawrzyńca Street (the structures at odd Street numbers side are owned by the city today, those at the even numbers side – by the Canons of the Lateran), was registered in 1985 in the Landmark List at no. A – 680.
-Nowadays the municipal buildings, adapted for exhibition purposes, host the Museum of Municipal Engineering.
+Nowadays the municipal buildings, adapted for exhibition purposes, host the Museum of Urban Engineering.